 I was very anxious, but I spoke to the nurse and she made me feel very reassured.
 I'm in a much happier state now.

 It’s sometimes difficult to talk to people close to you.
 Some people find it easier to talk to someone they don’t know.
 Counselling can help you talk about your feelings.
 Counsellors are trained to listen and can help you find your own ways to deal with things.
 Many hospitals have counsellors or psychologists who specialise in helping people with cancer – ask your doctor or nurse if this is available.

 You can also refer yourself for counselling on the NHS website, or you could see a private counsellor.
 To find out more, contact the British Association for Counselling & Psychotherapy.

-If you feel counselling isn’t right for you, or you’re already getting mental health support from somewhere else, our emotional support handbook might be more suitable for you.
+If you feel counselling isn’t right for you, or you’re already getting mental health support, our emotional support handbook might be more suitable for you.

 If you are feeling depressed, anti-depressant medicines may help.
 Your GP or doctor will discuss this option with you.
 Before you start taking any anti-depressants, make sure you tell your GP, doctor or nurse at the hospital about any other medicines or complementary therapies you’re taking.
 Anti-depressant medicines can sometimes take a few weeks to start working.
 Until you start feeling better, you may want to try other things as well, such as counselling or meditation.

 For more ways to manage your emotional and mental wellbeing, visit Every Mind Matters.
 Every Mind Matters offers free, personalised tips and resources designed to help people take steps to improve their mental health and support others.